 At board meetings across the country, reasonable people occasionally misspeak.
 People without a biased or racist bone in their body, but who are unfamiliar with the demands of the left and ignorant of the magic word de jour the left demands be used, cause offense; real or imagined.
 In response, cancel culture demands their immediate social execution.
 They are vilified and held up to ridicule.
 If the organization to which they belong does not immediately meet the demands of the mob, they are deemed complicit.

 It is not that offensive speech is to be encouraged.
 In a democratic society everyone should interact with a basic level of respect to every other person's human dignity.
 However, the injury done by denying free speech, even speech that some might deem offensive, is infinitely greater than the offensive speech itself.

 In the seventies people were often heard to say: I disagree with you, but I will fight for your right to say it.
 At the time, we were that much less removed from several wars where hundreds of thousands of young Americans gave their lives to protect that right.

 Society at that time understood freedom of speech was the bulwark that our democracy rests upon.
-Now, what masquerades as free speech is is more often than not what a 30-year-old, who has never known real adversity, has never known a true existential crisis that could bring an end to this country as presented by the axis powers in World War II, and who is used to immediate gratification of every desire, thinks free speech is.
+Now, what masquerades as free speech is is more often than not what a person who has never known real adversity, has never known a true existential crisis that could bring an end to this country as presented by the axis powers in World War II, and who is used to immediate gratification at the click of a mouse, thinks free speech is.
 To them, there is only a right to free speech, if it is the right speech.